re:publica 2018 will take place from 2-4 May 2018.

 We received about 1000 submissions last year.
 Our programme team had to reject quite a few.
 See the Call for Pariticpation FAQ for more.

 No, unfortunately not.
-But you can resell your Early Bird Ticket at a later date, no problem.
+But you can resell and transfer your Early Bird Ticket at a later date to someone else, no problem.

 In 2019, the yard will not be accessible on the days of the event without a ticket.